 A concert event launch with awareness campaign involving available high profile artists and the Scattered People band performing with our asylum seekers.

 Online downloadable Discussion Guide for viewers.

-•Although Scattered people is relevant to the curriculum areas of Music and Music Therapy, Society and Culture and Sociology Studies, we believe it has the potential to become part of all faculties nationally including Health Education, Values Education, Civics and Citizenship, Cross-cultural Studies and English.
+•Although Scattered Film people is relevant to the curriculum areas of Music and Music Therapy, Society and Culture and Sociology Studies, it has the potential to become part of all faculties nationally including Health Education, Values Education, Civics and Citizenship, Cross-cultural Studies and English.

 The Scattered People Film is part of a five country, four year research project on the impact and role of music and the arts in peace building.
 Out of Queens University Belfast in conjunction with Musicians Without Borders (https://www.musicianswithoutborders.org), this international study will culminate in various materials and sound and art installations in Belfast and Brazil.